luketokheim/skye/README.md

 ## Package managers

-This project works with [conan][https://conan.io/] and [vcpkg][https://vcpkg.io/].
+This project works with the [conan](https://conan.io/) and [vcpkg](https://vcpkg.io/) C++ package managers.
 I use the conan build for CI and Docker images because it builds faster with the package dependencies.